AAFC-Bioinfo-AAC/quick-start-guide/README.md

 A local Git installation (request via [My IT Centre TI → Other Software Requests](https://aafcaac-dwp.ca.onbmc.com/dwp/rest/share/OJSXG33VOJRWKVDZOBST2U2CL5IVKRKTKREU6TSOIFEVERJGORSW4YLOOREWIPKBI5DUKWKKHA4EUNKUJBBUCU2KJNAVASSTJJFUCUCKJM4TKWRGOJSXG33VOJRWKSLEHUZDIMJGMNXW45DFPB2FI6LQMU6UGQKUIFGE6R27JBHU2RI=)), a GitHub account and proper [GitHub authentication](https://docs.github.com/en/authentication) setup will be required to interact with Github through any method (e.g., using Git from the command line, GitHub CLI, IDE integrations, or GitHub Desktop) other than the web interface.

+---

+### Become a member

+To join the *AAFC-Bioinfo-AAC* GitHub organization, submit an IT ticket through [*My IT Centre TI → Science IT Support → AAFC Bioinformatics Code Catalogue → Account Management → Add new user*](https://aafcaac-dwp.ca.onbmc.com/dwp/rest/share/OJSXG33VOJRWKVDZOBST2U2CL5IVKRKTKREU6TSOIFEVERJGORSW4YLOOREWIPKBI5DUKWKKHA4EUNKUJBBUCU2KJNAVASSTJJFUCUCKJM4TKWRGOJSXG33VOJRWKSLEHU2TANJGMNXW45DFPB2FI6LQMU6UGQKUIFGE6R27JBHU2RI=).

+Include the [required information](./docs/aafc-bioinfo-aac-github-services-EN.md#add-new-user) such as your GitHub account username ([create one here](https://github.com/signup) if you don’t already have) and names of any existing repositories in the organization you need access to.
+Once approved, you’ll receive an invitation the organization.

+> [!TIP]
-If you don’t already have one, [create a GitHub account](https://github.com/signup).
-If you have one that you use primarily for personal projects, consider creating a separate account for official work.
+> If your existing GitHub account is primarily used for personal projects, consider creating a separate one for official work, choosing a clear, professional GitHub username, such as `firstname-lastname-aafc`.
 According to the [Guide for Publishing Open Source Code](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-publishing-open-source-code.html#:~:text=of%20your%20code.-,Identify%20as%20an%20employee%20of%20the%20Government%20of%20Canada,-Employees%20should%20use) employees should use their full name and Government of Canada email address for all code contributions to public repositories while acting within the scope of their duties or employment.

-💡 **Tip:** Use a clear professional username, e.g., `firstname-lastname-aafc`.

-### Request membership access

-To join as a member of **AAFC-Bioinfo-AAC**, submit an IT ticket under **Account Management → Add new user**, providing [details](./docs/aafc-bioinfo-aac-github-services-EN.md#add-new-user) such as your GitHub username and names of any existing repos you wish to be added to.
-Once approved, you’ll receive an invitation to join the **AAFC-Bioinfo-AAC** GitHub organization.
+---

-### Create or migrate a project
+### Create a new project

-To start a project afresh on **AAFC-Bioinfo-AAC** or to migrate an existing project from elsewhere, submit an IT ticket under **Repository Management → Create a new private repository**, providing [details](./docs/aafc-bioinfo-aac-github-services-EN.md#create-a-new-private-repository) such as a project name ([see naming conventions](./docs/repo-naming-style-guide.md)) and project admin.
-A new private repo will be created and initialized with a [template](https://github.com/AAFC-Bioinfo-AAC/template-repository).
+To start a new project, submit an IT ticket through [*My IT Centre TI → Science IT Support → AAFC Bioinformatics Code Catalogue → Repository Management → Create a new private repository*](https://aafcaac-dwp.ca.onbmc.com/dwp/rest/share/OJSXG33VOJRWKVDZOBST2U2CL5IVKRKTKREU6TSOIFEVERJGORSW4YLOOREWIPKBI5DUKWKKHA4EUNKUJBBUCU2KJNAVASSTJJFUCUCKJM4TKWRGOJSXG33VOJRWKSLEHU2TANJGMNXW45DFPB2FI6LQMU6UGQKUIFGE6R27JBHU2RI=), providing [required information](./docs/aafc-bioinfo-aac-github-services-EN.md#create-a-new-private-repository) such as a project name ([see naming conventions](./docs/repo-naming-style-guide.md)) and project admin.
+A new private repository will then be created and initialized using the standard [*AAFC-Bioinfo-AAC* template](https://github.com/AAFC-Bioinfo-AAC/template-repository).

+---

+### Migrate an existing project

+Follow the process above to create a new project and the migrate your existing project there, either by yourself, or via an IT ticket through [*My IT Centre TI → Science IT Support → AAFC Bioinformatics Code Catalogue → Other*](https://aafcaac-dwp.ca.onbmc.com/dwp/rest/share/OJSXG33VOJRWKVDZOBST2U2CL5IVKRKTKREU6TSOIFEVERJGORSW4YLOOREWIPKBI5DUKWKKHA4EUNKUJBBUCU2KJNAVASSTJJFUCUCKJM4TKWRGOJSXG33VOJRWKSLEHU2TANJGMNXW45DFPB2FI6LQMU6UGQKUIFGE6R27JBHU2RI=).

+---

-### Develop the project
+### Develop the project locally

 The template may be modified to suit your requirements for the new or migrated project while keeping the content in the required sections.